Disfix: Portuguese

 The root cause of this disfixation is the loss of intervocalic -n- in the evolution of Latin to Portuguese.
 Therefore, the Latin ending -anus became -ão in Portuguese and its feminine -ana became -ãa and then -ã.
 For comparison, notice the Spanish equivalents hermano-hermana, cristiano-cristiana, etc.

 It is important to note, however, that not all words with -ão come from Latin -anus, meaning that their feminine derivation will be different (cf. leão-leoa, for instance).
 There are also words whose disfixation was made by comparison (the case of charlatão, which is a French loanword).

 There are also two words which have feminine derivations made through disfixation: mau (bad) and réu (defendant, as used in law), whose feminines are má and ré respectively.

+Estonian

+Genitive forms of nouns belonging to the Estonian nominal types 5e, 7, and 7e, are formed by disfixing the last consonant -s, may be also accompanied with reverse consonant gradation: kallas → genitive kalda "shore".

+Livonian

+Similar to Estonian above, Livonian also sometimes employs disfixation to form genitives.
+Nominal types 168, 179–185, and 226–231 simply remove -z (or -ž in type 231): käbrāz → genitive käbrā "nimble", while modification in types 169–178 are more complex while also removing -z: tōvaz → genitive touva "sky".